mlflow/mlflow/docs/source/llms/deployments/uc_integration.rst

 4. Create a SQL warehouse by following the instructions at https://docs.databricks.com/en/compute/sql-warehouse/create.html.

-Running the deployments server
+Running the gateway server
 ------------------------------

-Once you have completed the pre-requisites, you can start the deployments server:
+Once you have completed the pre-requisites, you can start the gateway server:

 .. code-block:: bash